musabdullah0/define/README.md

 This React app gets definitions for a word using the Oxford Dictionary API.

 ## how to run code
+The app is hosted by heroku at [here](https://nameless-brushlands-25087.herokuapp.com/).
+If you want to run the app locally then
+1. clone this repository
+2. cd to the define folder
+3. run `npm start`

 ## issues